microsoft/vscode-docs/docs/languages/javascript.md

 * [IntelliSense](/docs/editor/intellisense.md) - Learn more about IntelliSense and how to use it effectively for your language.
 * [Debugging](/docs/editor/debugging.md) - Learn how to set up debugging for your application.
 * [Node.js](/docs/nodejs/nodejs-tutorial.md) - A walkthrough to create an Express Node.js application.
-* [TypeScript](/docs/languages/typescript.md) - VS Code has great support for TypeScript which brings structure and strong typing to your JavaScript code.
+* [TypeScript](/docs/languages/typescript.md) - VS Code has great support for TypeScript, which brings structure and strong typing to your JavaScript code.

 Watch these introductory videos: